Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 ## Summary

 I truly wish I had the time to put my money where my mouth is, but the real world comes first and we've all got bills to pay.
 Hopefully, it's evident just how magnificent a task I've set for myself.
-Whilst I hope the prospect excites you, you're just going to have to hang in there for the evidence of all this posturing to come to fruition.
+Whilst I hope the prospect excites you, you're just going to have to hang in there for evidence of all this posturing to come to fruition.

 For the same reason it's much too early to reveal any gameplay footage, it's also the perfect time to submit your ideas.
 They don't need to be scientifically sound - trust me, mine are dubious at best.
 But if there's something you'd like to add, something you'd like to see in _Clean Space_, the sooner the better.
 Drop a comment below or use one of the icons at the bottom of the page to contact me!